dapritchard/jiraworklog/README.md

 jwconfig_version: 0.1.0
 ```

-A description of the version specification key value pair is the following.

-* `jwconfig_version`: a string providing the jiraworklog version for which the configuration file was written.
+`jwconfig_version` is a string providing the jiraworklog version for which the configuration file was written.

 #### Configuration file authentication specification